atk4/data/docs/quickstart.rst

     $c->export();
     $c->action('count')->getDebugQuery();

-By looking at the code - both MtM and OtM relations are defined with 'hasMany'.
+By looking at the code - both MtM and OtM references are defined with 'hasMany'.
 The only difference is the loaded() state of the source model.

 Calling ref()->ref() is also called Deep Traversal.